Introduction

 Simulation.
 Experimentally obtained structures are primarily static structural models (see warning below).
 However, the properties of these molecules are often the results of their dynamic motions.
 The definition of energy functions that govern the folding of proteins and their subsequent stable dynamics can be analyzed by molecular dynamics simulations, although computation capacities may be limiting to reach a biologically relevant timescales.

-Powered by large amount of data and great technical advances, the field has experienced a great revolution in the last decade.
-The increase of experimental capacities to analyze the structure of proteins and other biological molecules and structures (see Callaway (2020)) and the development of Artificial Intelligence (AI)-assisted structure prediction boosted the capacity of life-science researchers to address a wide variety of questions regarding proteins diversity, evolution and function.
-This revolution underwent a great acceleration in the last 2-3 years and the implications in biology, biotechnology, and biomedicine are still unforeseen.
+Powered by vast amounts of data and significant technical advances, the field has undergone a substantial transformation over the past twenty years The enhancement of experimental capabilities to analyze the structure of proteins and other biological molecules and structures (see Callaway (2020)) and the advancement of Artificial Intelligence (AI)-assisted structure prediction have substantially increased the ability of life-science researchers to address various questions concerning protein diversity, evolution, and function.
+This transformation has boosted in the last 5 years, and its implications for biology, biotechnology, and biomedicine remain largely unpredictable.

 2 Before going forward: Protein Structure 101